rails/rails/guides/source/active_storage_overview.md

 end
 ```

-If your system tests verify the deletion of a model with attachments and your
+If your system tests verify the deletion of a model with attachments and you're
 using Active Job, set your test environment to use the inline queue adapter so
 the purge job is executed immediately rather at an unknown time in the future.